 Mensun Bound, the leader of the search, said: “It is with mixed emotions that we announce the discovery of SMS "Scharnhorst".
 After a search that began five years ago, on the centenary of the battle, we are very proud to be able to shed further light on what was a defining point in the First World War, and therefore a landmark moment in modern history.

 The moment of discovery was extraordinary.
 We are often chasing shadows on the seabed, but when the "Scharnhorst" first appeared in the data flow, there was no doubt that this was one of the German fleet.
 You could even see the impact crater.
 We sent down an ROV to explore and almost straight away we were into a debris field that said “battle”.
 Suddenly she just came out of the gloom with great guns poking in every direction.

 As a Falkland Islander and a marine archaeologist, a discovery of this significance is an unforgettable, poignant moment in my life.
 Our work on this important project is not done.
 We will continue to assess the images that we have captured and, in time continue to search for the remainder of the fleet, in order to provide greater understanding of the events of that day, and to ensure the protection of the site.”

-“Speaking as one of the many families affected by the heavy casualties suffered on 8 December 1914 at the Battle of the Falkland Islands, the discovery of SMS "Scharnhorst" is bittersweet.
+In Germany, the von Spee family was informed of the find and shown footage.
+Wilhelm Graf von Spee, head of the family, said: “Speaking as one of the many families affected by the heavy casualties suffered on 8 December 1914 at the Battle of the Falkland Islands, the discovery of SMS "Scharnhorst" is bittersweet.
 We take comfort from the knowledge that the final resting place of so many has been found, and can now be preserved, whilst also being reminded of the huge waste of life.
 As a family we lost a father and his two sons on one day.
 Like the thousands of other families who suffered unimaginable loss during the First World War, we remember them and must ensure that their sacrifice was not in vain.”